-We had hoped that the 1994 season would be the final year of the study.
-However, the project is somewhat at the mercy of environmental vagaries and the attendant vole population responses.
 Our research objectives require moderate to high densities of voles in order to obtain definitive samples.
-Populations of Microtus montanus had crashed in 1993; unexpectedly, however, the densities in 1994 barely rose above the 1993 levels.
-This precluded attaining our objectives in 1994: (a) filling in data gaps with respect to cohort differences in food resource utilization and (b) determining the fiber content of specific plants being utilized by voles before and after they make their dramatic seasonal switch to alternative food plants.
-These gaps will be filled in 1995, because in 1995 vole densities should rise significantly above the 1994 levels.
+Populations of Microtus montanus had crashed in 1993; in 1994 they barely rose above the Contrary to our expectations, 1993 levels. populations remained at low densities in 1995.
+This precluded attaining our objectives in 1995: (a) filling in data gaps with respect to cohort differences in food resource utilization and (b) determining the fiber content of specific plants being utilized by voles before and after they make their dramatic seasonal switch to alternative food plants.
+These gaps will be filled in 1996 because in 1995 vole densities should rise significantly above the 1995 levels.